idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 _And now the long version for non-managers_

 If you've ever worked with a low performer who couldn't do their job, it's draining.
 They drag down the team due to missing commitments, and needing to be bailed out as unexpected work from the team.
-It's even a drag on the the low performer as doing poorly in your job is a miserable experience, and they'll feel way better off in a place they are succesfful.
+It's even a drag on the the low performer as doing poorly in your job is a miserable experience, and they'll feel way better off in a place they are successful.

 All of this is to say firing lower performers is a good thing.